-The Ombudsman has legal powers to investigate complaints made about a public body.
-However, the Ombudsman is independent and impartial and cannot advise you about the grounds of your complaint or act on your behalf when you make a complaint.
+We have legal powers to investigate complaints made about a public body.
+However, we are independent and impartial and cannot advise you about the grounds of your complaint or act on your behalf when you make a complaint.

 Advisory services may offer telephone advice or have an office where you can meet to discuss your concerns.
 They may be able to give you information about procedures or information about legal matters that relate to your concerns.